UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The element includes values that indicate time and physical dimensions.
+The :code:`extent` element includes values that indicate time and physical dimensions.
 Time is consistently shared in hours, minutes and seconds.
 Physical dimensions are most consistently represented in inches and feet, but cm are also used for smaller items that might benefit from a more granular measurement.
 While this kind of information has historically been included in MARC records to ensure that books are not larger than the shelf height, extent values can also provide important